tyrichardson/kCodingProject/README.md

 - - As stated above, this solution pairs the id numbers of Guests and Companies records as though they are shared keys matching guest reservations to locations.

 2. Increase validation measures take against user entry in the custom message textarea.

+- - In this version, < and > are converted to &lt and &gt.
+- - My solutions for validating against Regex on a keyup change event were not reliable.

+3. Work on componentizing code in client.js, which is very long and the contents of which depend upon being in a single function in order to share variables.

+4. More thoroughly audit for inclusion / accessibility.

+5. Improve the UI design / color pallette.

 ### Prerequisites